-Close gap between services provided to customers and their shifting expectations.
+Objective: Close gap between services provided to customers and their shifting expectations.

 - 1. Explore new ways to provide dialogue with data users.
 Staff to attend at least five commodity group or industry association meetings. - 2.
 Train staff in assisting customers to find the products or information they seek.
-Continuous staff training in fiscal year 2014. - 3.
+Continuous staff training in fiscal year 2016. - 3.
 Continue alternate data release procedures on an ongoing basis: e.g. e-mail, websites, and compact disks. - 4.
-Publish Statistics of Hawaii Agriculture 2012 online as resources permit.
+Publish reports online as workload allows.

-ACT 100, SLH 1999 ACTION PLAN 2014 Update
+ACT 100, SLH 1999 ACTION PLAN 2016 Update

-Agricultural Loan Division
+Division/Branch: Agricultural Loan Division

-The objective of the State Agricultural Loan Division is to foster economic development in the state by stimulating, facilitating, and granting loans to farmers and aquaculturists.
+Purpose: The objective of the State Agricultural Loan Division is to foster economic development in the state by stimulating, facilitating, and granting loans to farmers and aquaculturists.

-To increase the overall number of loans and dollar amount loaned over time and to provide assistance to the farming and aquaculture communities.
+Goal 1: To increase the overall number of loans and dollar amount loaned over time and to provide assistance to the farming and aquaculture communities.

-Approve 30-35 loans annually with a dollar amount of \$5,000,000 or as much as is available in State funds.
-The Division is experiencing strong demand for loans and has seen an increase in requests for participation loans from private lenders.
-The Division will give the highest priority to making loans and continue its outreach efforts to inform prospective borrowers about the program.
+Objectives: Approve 25-30 loans annually with a dollar amount of \$5,000,000 or as much as is available in State funds.
+The Division is experiencing strong demand for loans with higher loan amounts being requested.
+The Division will focus on making loans and continue its outreach efforts to inform prospective borrowers about the program.

-- 1. Work with staff to ensure that loan applications are completed on a timely basis. - 2.
-To monitor existing loan funds to ensure that loans are funded on a timely basis. - 3.
+1. Work with staff to ensure that loan applications are completed on a timely basis.

+- 2. To monitor existing loan funds to ensure that loans are funded on a timely basis. - 3.
 To close loans and disburse loan funds on a timely basis. - 4.
 Increase program outreach efforts to farmer groups, agricultural classes, commercial lenders and any other interested groups.